brianhigh/computing_bootcamp/R/R_language_basics.md

 * How to use vectorized operations
 * How to store, load, and remove data
 * How to make comments in R code
+* The overall structure of the R language

 ## Accessing Data